NeurodataWithoutBorders/nwb_hackathons/HCK14_2022_Seattle/README.md

-# Welcome to the 14th NWB Hackathon: Neurophysiology Data Mining
+# Welcome to the 14th NWB Hackathon: Neurophysiology Data Re-analysis

   * [Dates and Location](#dates-and-location)
   * [Registration](#registration)